NCR Registered 4.9 Google Rating🏆 Award-Winning 2025 477+ Reviews

 The South African Debt Pressure Index (SADPI) is a national consumer-debt intelligence report from Debt Solutions 4U.
 It tracks real-world affordability pressure, debt-stress behaviour, unsecured-lending dependence, regional financial strain and digital debt-help search activity across South Africa.
 Unlike reports that focus on banks or macroeconomic indicators, the SADPI focuses on the survival-level financial pressure facing ordinary households.

-Which regions are under the most debt pressure in Q1 2026?
+Which regions are under the most debt pressure in mid-2026?

 Gauteng remains the highest-pressure province, with Johannesburg, Pretoria and the East Rand showing the strongest debt-pressure concentrations nationally.
 Limpopo mining communities and Western Cape commuter regions also show elevated and worsening strain.
 Transport-dependent and mining-sector consumers remain among the most financially vulnerable segments.